Privacy-preserving Blockchain-enabled Parametric Insurance via Remote Sensing and IoT

 \section{Conclusion}

-In this paper, we proposed a privacy-preserving parametric insurance framework based on blockchain and IoT technology that offers an efficient and privacy-preserving solution for insurance policies.
-The use of zk-SNARKs allows for private verification of insurance claims and data authenticity, reducing the risk of fraudulent activities while maintaining user privacy.
-Our proof-of-concept implementation of bushfire parametric insurance on the Ethereum blockchain has demonstrated the feasibility and effectiveness of our proposed framework.
+In this paper, we proposed a privacy-preserving parametric insurance framework based on blockchain to offer an efficient privacy-preserving solution for insurance policies.
+The use of zk-SNARKs allows for private verification of insurance claims and data authenticity, reducing the risk of fraudulent activities and maintaining user privacy.
+Our proof-of-concept of bushfire parametric insurance on the Ethereum blockchain has demonstrated the effectiveness of our framework.

-The practical implications of our framework for insurers and insurees are significant, as it streamlines insurance processes, reduces operational costs, and fosters trust between all parties involved.
-Moreover, the framework's potential extension to other parametric insurance applications, such as health, flood, and crop insurance, underscores its versatility and adaptability.
-Our research contributes to the ongoing efforts to improve the efficiency, transparency, and security of insurance practices and provides a foundation for further research in this field.